 I sank hours into Origami, learning about paper baubles and stars and whatnot in an attempt to try and make the best of what we had.
 And well.
 We had a branch that I had carved into a staff eons ago when I was still living in my hometown.
 My dog at the time managed to pee a tree to death in our yard and when it was finally cut down I decided to save a part of it.

 The baubles proved to be quite the hassle, I may or may not have lost my temper a few times while I was trying to get them to behave.
-In the end, I succeeded in wrangling them though and so, we had an amazing Xmas Branch with my heritage star on top (it is the star we used to have back home when the family was still intact and the holidays full of mystery and joy for a child).
+In the end, I succeeded in wrangling them into behaving though and so, we had an amazing Xmas Branch with my heritage star on top (it is the star we used to have back home when the family was still intact and the holidays full of mystery and joy for a child).

 The typical Finnish Christmas meal follows a pattern: you have your fishy round (salmon in various forms, other fishes in sauces, fish eggs, mushrooms, paté maybe, etc) and after that, there would be the casseroles made from things like carrots and potato as well as the crowning glory of the holiday- the ham.
 But as it happens, I can not serve Mr. Vana Piglet on a platter so I had to think a little bit out of the box.